Point Lookout: a free weekly publication of Chaco Canyon Consulting

 Frodo's peers also present security risks with regard to the interview with Gandalf.
 If Frodo has been open about his desire to meet with Gandalf, and open about the appointment itself, then his peers might transfer this information to Bilbo, wittingly or not.
 If Bilbo's performance is indeed the topic of the meeting, Frodo would be wise to be discrete about the meeting, even with respect to his peers.

 The most important risks for Frodo involve Bilbo's response.
 Initiating a meeting with Gandalf can expose Frodo to these very real risks.
 Unless Frodo is relatively certain that Gandalf will take effective action that will help Frodo, the risks probably outweigh the benefits.
-First in this series Go to top Top Next issue: Scope Creep and the Planning Fallacy Next Issue
+Some Hazards of Skip-Level Interviews: I First issue in this series Go to top Top Next issue: Scope Creep and the Planning Fallacy Next Issue

 303 Secrets of Workplace PoliticsIs every other day a tense, anxious, angry misery as you watch people around you, who couldn't even think their way through a game of Jacks, win at workplace politics and steal the credit and glory for just about everyone's best work including yours?
 Read 303 Secrets of Workplace Politics, filled with tips and techniques for succeeding in workplace politics.
 More info